You can model an inflation-linked bond contract as an instrument of type InflationLinkedBond in LUSID. See all supported instruments.

 }

 }'For general information on loading fixings into the Quote Store, see this article.
-Note that a quote for a fixing:
+Note the following about this example:

-instrumentIdthat is theinflationIndexNamespecified in the bond's inflation index convention.Should be loaded into a quote scope that you only use for fixings, to avoid clashes.
+Both fixings are loaded into a quote scope (specified in the URL) that is only used for fixings, to avoid clashes.

-When you value a holding in this bond or generate cashflows, you must provide a recipe with a market data rule that is able to locate these fixings, for example:
+Your recipe must have a market data rule able to locate these fixings, for example:

 "market": {